- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - “This item is easier to clean up then the drum roaster and the stove top popper.
 Coffee tastes great.”

 Of course, there are a few negative reviews as well:

 - “I’ve purchased two of these and they both failed after a short time.
 Either the fan control, the heat control, or both.”

 - “Worked very well for six weeks.
 Then the fan quit.”

 The roaster will run you just under $180—not too pricey, but not the cheapest appliance, either.
 It’s a good alternative to the pricier Behmor coffee roaster if you’re looking for something a bit more affordable.

 For those who want a unique option for roasting coffee, this stovetop popcorn popper does the trick!
 All you have to do is fill it with coffee beans instead of popcorn, place it on the stove, and let the fire roast the coffee for you.

 The popcorn popper can hold a pretty good amount of coffee (up to a pound at a time), and the built-in stirrer will keep the coffee beans moving as you roast them.
 The pan is made of sturdy aluminum, with a lid that keeps the heat in for a more even roast.
 It’s beautifully easy to use and clean.
-Best of all, it will run you just $30!
-Check out the latest discounts here!
+Best of all, it will run you just around $30!

 The Original Silver Whirley Pop Stovepop Popcorn Popper takes the guesswork out of creating delicious, perfectly cooked popcorn.

 |Where To Buy